vivoconference/vivo2020/README.md

 ## About the site

 This site is built using [Zeppelin](https://github.com/gdg-x/zeppelin) a Jekyll framework.
 To work on the site you will need Ruby, gem, and Jekyll installed.
 See https://jekyllrb.com/.

+## OpenReview

+The conference has been using [OpenReview](http://openreview.net) to manage submissions, reviews, and acceptance.
+Data from OpenReview can be mined using python and their [their API]](https://openreview-py.readthedocs.io/en/latest/#)

 ## Local hosting